pabloinsente/pabloinsente.github.io/_posts/2020-05-15-intro-linear-algebra.md

 From the column perspective, we added $-3$ times the third column to the second column.
 From the row perspective, we added $-3$ times the second row to the third row.

-You can sprobably see the pattern by now: by performing simple or "elementary" column or row operations, this is, *multiplication* and *addition*, we can obtain any lower triangular matrix.
+You can probably see the pattern by now: by performing simple or "elementary" column or row operations, this is, *multiplication* and *addition*, we can obtain any lower triangular matrix.
 This type of matrices are what we call **elementary matrices**.
 In a way, we can say elementary matrices "encode" fundamental column and row operations.
 To see this, consider the following generic matrix:

 $$ \textit{A} =
 \begin{bmatrix}